linux-system-roles/network/README.md

 silently ignored.
 Use `network_provider: nm` (NetworkManager) for routing rule support.

+Configuring `dns-resolver` through `network_state` is not supported when NetworkManager has a `[global-dns]` or `[global-dns-domain-*]` section in its configuration files (`/etc/NetworkManager/NetworkManager.conf` or a `conf.d` snippet). nmstate applies DNS through NetworkManager's D-Bus global DNS API, and NetworkManager rejects that while global DNS is set in a configuration file.
+The role fails with an error naming the file.
+Either remove the section and reload NetworkManager, or configure DNS on the connection profiles instead of `dns-resolver`.

 ### Handling potential problems

 When something goes wrong while configuring networking remotely, you might need